Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work vs. variance gain

 \begin{remark} Notice that Theorem \ref{work_variance_theorem} can be expressed in the following form:

 where on the left-hand side we have cumulants of quasi-distribution \eqref{quasi_dist_weight} (defined for a composite state $\hat \rho$), whereas on the right-hand side there are cumulants of the work operator distribution \eqref{work_operator_dist} (defined for a control-marginal state $\hat \sigma_S$).
 However, despite this nice correspondence, due to a presence of the $F$-term, it is apparent that probability density function of the work operator $P_W$ cannot alone properly described the energy fluctuations.
-Another subtlety is that cumulants on the right-hand side are calculated for a control-marginal state, which is different than the initial state $\hat \rho_S$ (i.e., it involves a decoherence process affected by the initial state of the weight). \end{remark}
+Another subtlety is that cumulants on the right-hand side are calculated for a control-marginal state, which is different than the initial state $\hat \rho_S$ (i.e., it is affected by a decoherence process depending on the initial state of the weight). \end{remark}